Reinforce-Ada: An Adaptive Sampling Framework under Non-linear RL Objectives: Discussion and End Note

 \section{Discussion and End Note}

-In this work, we introduced \textsc{Reinforce-Ada}, an adaptive sampling framework to enhance the stability and efficiency of group-based reinforcement learning for LLMs.
-Our method dynamically allocates a larger inference budget only to prompts requiring more exploration, efficiently constructing informative training groups and preventing the common signal collapse issue.
-Designed as a \textit{lightweight, drop-in replacement} for the standard RL training loop, our experiments show that \textsc{Reinforce-Ada} delivers \textit{consistent and robust improvements} across a diverse set of foundation models, accelerating the training reward curve and boosting final performance on held-out test benchmarks.
-These benefits come with only moderate computational overhead, offering a more scalable and effective alternative to the brute-force approach of uniformly large group sizes.
+In this work, we presented a general framework for optimizing non-linear RL objectives, identifying adaptive sampling as a robust strategy to address the signal loss problem inherent in standard Reinforce with group sampling algorithm.
+Guided by this framework, we introduced \textsc{Reinforce-Ada}, a family of algorithms that dynamically allocate inference budgets based on prompt difficulty.
+By prioritizing prompts that require more exploration, our method efficiently constructs informative training groups, recovering valid learning signals that are typically lost in uniform sampling.
+Designed as a \textit{lightweight, drop-in replacement} for the standard RL training loop, \textsc{Reinforce-Ada} delivers \textit{consistent and robust improvements} across diverse foundation models, accelerating convergence and boosting final performance.
+These benefits come with only moderate computational overhead, offering a scalable and theoretically grounded alternative to the brute-force approach of uniformly large group sizes.

 We view this work as part of the broader recent effort on \textbf{data curation for online reinforcement learning}.
 Recent studies have explored \textit{macro, prompt-level} strategies, such as curriculum learning \citep{zhao2024automatic, shi2025efficient, zhang2025speed}, to shape the distribution of training data during online learning.
 In contrast, our contribution operates at the \textit{response-sampling level}, focusing on how to construct effective learning signals within each prompt.
 However, as discussed in Section~\ref{sec:dynamic_and_ablation}, the relative difficulty of the prompt set evolves alongside model training, and this interplay critically affects both learning dynamics and final performance of our method.
 Moreover, while our experiments are restricted to the math domain due to resource constraints, real-world post-training systems require data curation as a \textit{holistic challenge} spanning the entire pipeline.
 We hope that the adaptive sampling framework can serve as an effective building block in this broader ecosystem when combined with complementary approaches from the literature.